ibm-cloud-docs/log-analysis/work_iam.md

-## Granting permissions to a Devops user to manage the service within a resource group
+## Granting permissions to a DevOps user to manage the service within a resource group
 {: #devops_rg}

-As a **Devops user**, you must have permissions to run the following actions:
+As a **DevOps user**, you must have permissions to run the following actions:

 * Provision a service instance
 * Delete a service instance